How does a seller doing a 1031 exchange affect the buyer?

 See more frequently asked questions about 1031 exchanges

-What types of properties qualify for a 1031 exchange?
+What kind of property qualifies for a 1031 exchange?

-What types of real estate properties are eligible for a 1031 exchange, and what are the specific criteria that determine whether a property can be considered like-kind for the purposes of deferring capital gains taxes under Section 1031 of the Internal Revenue Code?
+What types of real property are eligible for a 1031 exchange, and what are the specific criteria that determine whether a property can be exchanged under Section 1031 of the Internal Revenue Code?

-How soon can i sell a 1031 exchange property?
+How soon can you sell a 1031 exchange property?

-What is the minimum holding period required for a property acquired through a 1031 exchange before it can be sold, while still ensuring compliance with IRS guidelines and maintaining the tax-deferred status of the exchange?
+What is the minimum holding period required before selling a property acquired through a 1031 exchange, while still ensuring compliance with IRS guidelines and maintaining the tax-deferred status of the exchange?